brianemery/hfr_cs_processing/README.md

 ## HFR CS PROCESSING TOOLBOX ##

-by Brian Emery, Ph.D

-Oct.
-8, 2018

 Tools for processing oceanographic HF radar cross spectra with direction finding methods.

-WHAT THIS DOES
 - Provides research quality software for processing HFR data following the methods of Lipe et al. (2006).
 - Employs a home made ship removal algorithm that follows what is known